blessed-sibanda/ansaz/book/5-questions.md

 ## 5.4 Tagging Questions

 In this chapter we will allow users to tag their questions for easier discoverability and filtering.
-We are going to use the `acts-as-taggable-on` gem.
-This gem greatly simplifies the process of adding tags to active record models and also allows us to specify different tag "contexts" in the same model.
+We are going to use the [acts-as-taggable-on](https://github.com/mbleigh/acts-as-taggable-on) gem.
+This gem greatly simplifies the process of adding tags to active record models and also allows us to specify different tag "contexts" within the same model.

 Lets install the gem